-Leila Carney is Of Counsel in Caplin & Drysdale’s Washington D.C. office, where she has practiced in the Tax Controversies Group since she first joined the firm in 2004.
+Leila Carney is Of Counsel in Caplin & Drysdale’s Washington D.C. office, where she has practiced in the Tax Disputes & Tax Litigation Group since she first joined the firm in 2004.
 She also provides her tax, litigation, and federal law expertise to the Complex Litigation, Criminal Tax & White Collar Defense, Private Client, and Political Law Practices.

-Ms. Carney's practice focuses on tax controversy matters for individual, corporate clients, trusts, and exempt organizations.
+Ms. Carney's practice focuses on tax controversy matters and litigation for individual, corporate clients, trusts, and exempt organizations.
 Ms. Carney has filed petitions in the U.S. Tax Court, and briefs in Federal District Court against the Department of Justice, and represented clients in complex litigation, including financial products and a variety of structures including complex trusts, partnerships, and international holding company structures.
 She has handled IRS exams, administrative appeals, criminal matters, voluntary disclosures, submitted ruling requests, and served clients with international issues.

 sought a full allowance of large deductions in IRS “hobby loss” and “cost segregation” examinations, and a refund of Net Investment Income Tax (NIIT);

-- coordinated reinstatement of an inadvertent S-corp termination.
+- coordinated reinstatement of an inadvertent S-corp termination; and

 Ms. Carney has represented clients in sensitive audits with a risk of allegations of tax fraud or securities fraud.
 She has also assisted clients in responding to subpoenas for civil and criminal proceedings, as well as clients who are themselves under investigation.